 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.
 For whosoever shall call upon the name of the Lord shall be saved.

-Arminians, those who believe you can lose your salvation, object to the doctrine of eternal security.
-According to their theology, Christians can lose their salvation.
+Arminians — those who believe you can lose your salvation — object to the doctrine of eternal security.
+According to their theology, Christians can and do lose their salvation.
 Good works are necessary to maintain one’s salvation.
 Calvinists also object to the doctrine of eternal security.
 They emphatically believe that a person must persevere, hold on until death.
-And if they don’t, this is proof that the person never really was a Christian.
+And if they don’t, this is proof that they were never really Christians.

 Based on what I have written above, this means that someone such as myself, a reprobate, a denier of God and his offer of salvation, a man who once was saved, who once followed Jesus is either:

-- Still saved because once you are saved you can never lose it
+- Still saved because once I was saved, I can never lose that salvation

 - Unsaved because I lost the salvation I once had